 Then you are going to want to sprinkle the warm mashed beans with sea salt and koji.
 Make sure the beans aren’t too hot though, you don’t want to deactivate the koji.
 You can add a little of the reserved cooking liquid to help create your preferred consistency of miso paste - generally you don’t want it too liquidy and you don’t want it too dry.

 Your miso paste can then be stuffed into your crock pot (remember, fermenting miso takes many months, so do not put it in the crock you use for everyday cooking!)
 Also, make sure the crock is clean, some people sterilize it with alcohol or boiling water.
+One of the best crocks for fermenting is the Harsch crock, a bit pricey but definitely worth it based on the results I get.

 Another tip for making miso, if you don’t have a regular crockpot, or even if you do, but just want to make cleanup easier, put the miso paste into a food grade heavy duty plastic bag before putting it into your container or bucket.